 To mirror this mechanism in CFD trading, MH Markets applies a corresponding credit or debit to your account based on your position type:

-- Long Position (Buy) You receive a credit.
+- Long Position (Buy): You receive a credit.

-- Short Position (Sell) You incur a debit.
+- Short Position (Sell): You incur a debit.

 How Dividend Adjustments Are Calculated

 Dividend adjustments are processed daily and applied to all eligible open positions at the end of the trading day before the ex-dividend date.
+The formula for dividend adjustment calculation

 Example for Long Position

-- Trader holds 20 long lots in NAS100.
+- Trader holds 2 Buy lots in NAS100

 - Credit to Account: